RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 1.md

 A trusted third party, regulators, and clientele are not involved in the web of trust model, so the other options are incorrect.

- ### Question # 43 - A group of clinics decides to create an identification federation for their users (medical providers and clinicians).
+ ### Question # 43 - [important] A group of clinics decides to create an identification federation for their users (medical providers and clinicians).
 If they opt to use the web of trust model for federation, who is/are the service providers?
 A. Each organization
 B. A trusted third party
 C. The regulator overseeing their industry